 Betterment Cash Reserve is a place for you to store your cash that pays you 6x the interest of the national average savings account.

-Both platforms are attractive options for investors that want to be hands-off when savings in the short or long-term.
+Both investment apps are attractive options for investors that want to be hands-off when saving and investing in the short or long-term.
 However, those who are looking to trade individual stocks will have to look elsewhere.

 At the end of the day, it comes down to the individual features you are looking for.
 We do prefer the fee structure of Betterment as it is fair to all investors regardless of account size.
 The Acorns fee structure is higher for those who have a low balance in their account.